Water quality status and bacteria risk rating

 📍 West Oʻahu, near Ko Olina

-Electric Beach (Kahe Point) is a popular snorkeling spot on Oʻahu's West Side with generally good water quality.
+Electric Beach (Kahe Point) is a popular snorkeling spot on Oʻahu's West Side with historically baseline water quality in dry weather.
 The warm water outflow from the adjacent Kahe Power Plant attracts dolphins, turtles, and abundant marine life.
 Open ocean exposure provides strong flushing, but the warmer discharge water can occasionally encourage bacterial growth under certain conditions.

 The Leeward Coast is generally dry, which reduces runoff risk compared to wetter parts of the island.
 However, after heavy rain, storm water can still wash contaminants into the nearshore area.
-The power plant discharge is warm but non-toxic cooling water — it does not contain sewage or industrial chemicals.
+The power plant outfall is warm cooling water, so it is different from a sewage advisory; still, check posted advisories and the water in front of you before entering.

 Based on: DOH beach monitoring, power plant warm water outflow, open ocean exposure, dry leeward climate